For most pickleball players, drives are the first shot they learn to hit consistently well.

 What to Do on Your Fifth Shots Instead

-Instead of driving your fifth, you should consider dropping it.
+Instead of driving your fifth, you should consider the fifth shot drop.
 Why?
-First, dropping the ball into a good spot in your opponent’s kitchen is much easier because you are closer to the net.
+First, dropping the ball into a good spot in your opponent's kitchen is much easier because you are closer to the net.
 Second, as discussed, hitting a successful drive that stays in bounds is much harder.

 And perhaps most importantly, the entire goal of your third or fifth (or even your seventh or ninth) shot in a rally is simply to help your team safely get to the kitchen line.